Ol Doinyo Lengai: Eruption history

 1921, 1926, 1940-41, 1954-55, 1958, and 1960.)
 The volcano is continually active, but there are seldom observations of its activity.
 It erupts tephra and lava flows from within the northern crater.
-During the middle 20th century, the crater was about 200 m deep; subsequently, lava flows filled it, and by 1998, lava was overflowing its rims.
-The lava flows issue from cones within the crater and form lava ponds and lakes.
+During the middle 20th century, the crater was about 200 m deep; subsequent lava flows filled it, and by 1998 lava was overflowing its rims.
+The lava flows issue from cones within the crater and form lava lakes.
 Explosive eruptions are less common, having been reported in 1917, 1940, 1966, (Note: 1966 saw explosive eruptions in August and October, which formed a deep crater.)
 1983 and 1993.
-Oversteepened slopes produce landslides, and erosion has cut gullies into volcanic deposits.
+Unstable slopes produce landslides, and erosion has cut gullies into volcanic deposits.
 Steam jets have also been observed.

 There is evidence of underground magma intrusions.
-Satellite observations have shown deformation of the volcano during eruptions, and ground-based observations have identified movement in neighboring fault systems such as the Natron Fault caused by magma originating at Ol Doinyo Lengai.
+Satellite observations have shown deformation of the volcano during eruptions, and ground-based observations have identified movement in neighbouring fault systems such as the Natron Fault caused by magma originating at Ol Doinyo Lengai.